-These are healthier version of potato roses, and vegan too!
-No butter added, olive oil, dried herbs and seasoning gives you crispy potato roses!
+- These are healthier and vegan too!
+We do not use butter.
+Olive oil, dried herbs and seasoning gives you crispy baked roses!
 Make these to impress your guests!

 Thin potato slices dressed in olive oil, herbs, salt n pepper, then arranged and rolled up to look like a pretty flower.
-Potato roses are then baked in muffin tins to make soft and tender potatoes with crispy edges.
+These are then baked in muffin tins to make soft and tender potatoes with crispy edges.
 You can’t simply stop admiring these beauties!

-These baked potato roses makes for a perfect starter to impress your friends or to just much on while watching the tele all alone.
 Perfect crispy edges, well baked potatoes with Italian seasoning – you cant go wrong with this one.
-So no excuses just bake them and relish them.
+No excuses to miss these, just bake them and relish.

 How To Make Baked Potato Roses

-Floury potatoes like Yukon gold potatoes works best for potato roses.
+- Floury potatoes like Yukon gold potatoes works best for this recipe.
 Peel skin off potatoes and make thin slices using mandolin slicer.

-Note – stacked potato roses will be soft and tender in the middle and outer petal edges will be crispy.
+- Bake in pre-heated oven at 200 degree centigrade for 30-35 minutes or until potatoes are cooked through.
+Note – stacked potato slices will be soft and tender in the middle and outer petal edges will be crispy.

-Baked potato roses can be made ahead of time, stored in refrigerator.
+Yes, you can be made ahead of time.
+Bake, cool and store in refrigerator.
 Just before serving heat it up in over for few minutes and serve with an amazing dipping sauce like boom boom sauce.

 Are you an ardent potato lover, just like me?!
 Good!